 - 1. Read 4-H General Regulations. - 2.
-4-H'er may sign up for conference judging time when they enter. - 3.
-A 4-H member may choose to exhibit in the Collection, Educational Class, and/or Notebook Class of each phase or both. - 4.
+4-H'er may sign up for conference judging time when they enter. - A 4-H member may choose to exhibit in the Collection, Educational Class, and/or Notebook Class of each phase or both. - 4.
 Individual entries are to be placed in Plexiglas covered wooden boxes 18x24x31⁄2" maximum (EXCEPTION: Class 2901).
 See the specific phase for box and specimen number limitations.
 Boxes with glass covers will NOT be accepted. - 5.
 Each exhibitor is required to identify each box by placing an identification label bearing exhibitor's name, county and the class.
 One label goes on the upper left corner of the box (inside) and the other on the lower right corner of the box (outside).
 Arrange specimens in the box so it can be displayed lengthwise. - 6.
 The number of orders, specimens, and families required must be included on the exhibitor's box identification label. - 7.
-Emphasis in judging will be placed on the overall variety of Kansas insects represented in the collection, accuracy of identification, skill, and technique acquired in the mounting of specimens and overall arrangement and appearance of the collection. - 8.
-For each collection class, two labels will be centered on the pin beneath each specimen.
-First is the common name label and the second label is the date/locality label.
+Emphasis in judging will be placed on the overall variety of Kansas insects represented in the collection, accuracy of identification, skill, and technique acquired in the mounting of specimens and overall arrangement and appearance of the collection. - For each collection class, two labels will be centered on the pin beneath each specimen.
+First is the common name label and the second label is the date/locality label. - 9.
+The specimens should be collected by the exhibitor and should focus on Kansas insects.
+Insects may be collected from one county into bordering states and labeled accordingly.
+Please refer to "Entomology Collection Exhibit Resource" for full details on out-of-state insects in collections. - 10.
+Only specimens of the class Insecta should be included.